DarvinX/Facebook-autoliker/README.md

 # How to use
 1. Place your facebook username and password in the Creds.py file.
-2. Edit the auto_facebook.py script.
+2. Run the auto_facebook.py script.
 Change the arguments as your need, by default it runs headless and debug mode is off.

 # TODO
 * Add support for multiple browsers